01Estate Planning Is Not One Size Fits All, or Even Most

 Ultimately, the time and money that you spend on the services of a qualified estate planning attorney to assist you with drafting and funding your revocable living trust will pay off in the long run.

 The Pitfalls of Do-It-Yourself Revocable Living Trusts

 Consensus in the legal community is that you should not write your own revocable living trust because the complexity is just too great, even with the aid of books, software, and online helps.
-Also known as living trusts, inter vivos trusts or loving trusts, their importance is clear: they allow you to fast track to transferring property after death without having to deal with the probate courts and are still handled privately.
+Also known as living trusts, inter vivos trusts, or loving trusts, their importance is clear: they allow you to fast track transferring property after death without having to deal with the probate courts and the transactions are still handled privately.
 But a revocable living trust is not a do-it-yourself project.